harding/old-docs-history-bitcoin.org/en/developer-guide.md

 The first transaction identifier (txid) listed in the tx array is, in this case, the generation transaction.
 The txid is a hash of the raw transaction.
-We can get the actual raw transaction in hexadecimal format from the blockchain using the `getrawtransaction` RPC with the txid:
+We can get the actual raw transaction in hexadecimal format from the block chain using the `getrawtransaction` RPC with the txid:

     > getrawtransaction b1fea52486ce0c62bb442b530a3f0132b826c74e473d1f2c220bfa78111c5082
     01000000...00000000  ### 130 bytes elided for readability